yakimovim/vscode-check-npm-updates/README.md

 ## Release Notes

+### 1.1.2

+Improve searching of `package.json` files in many folders to find them faster.

 ### 1.1.1

 Request for available package versions is made only once even if the same package is used in different `package.json` files in many folders.